daniel-joanol/pgsql-populator/README.md

 ## Types and parameters

-Each variable type has its own parameters.
+Each type has its own parameters.

 One of these parameters is the string type, that will be used for all types.